Multiplier bootstrap of tail copulas with applications: Multiplier bootstrap approximation

-We chose three points on the unit circle $\{ e^{i\varphi}, \varphi={\ell \pi/8} \text{ with } \ell=1,2,3\}$ and present in the first four columns of Table \ref{tab:covtc1} the true covariances of the limiting process $\Gb_{\ltchat}$.
-The remaining columns show the simulated covariances of the process $\alpha_n$ on the basis of $5 \cdot 10^5$ simulation runs, where the sample size is $n=1000$ and the parameter $k$ is chosen as $50$.
-This choice is motivated by the left panel of Figure \ref{pic:cov} where we plot the sum of the squared bias, the variance and the mean squared error of the estimators $\ltchat(e^{i\ell \pi/4})$ for $\ltc(e^{i\ell pi/4})$ ($\ell=1,2,3$).
-The MSE is minimized for values of $k$ in a neighbourhood of the point $50$.
-Note also that the literature provides several data-adaptive proposals for the choice of the parameter $k$, see for example \cite{dreekauf1998} oder \cite{gomeoliv2001} in the univariate context.
+We chose three points on the unit circle, $\{ \mathrm{e}^{\mathrm{i}\varphi}, \varphi ={\ell\uppi/8} \mbox{ with } \ell=1,2,3\}$, and present in the first four columns of Table~\ref{tab:covtc1}, the true covariances of the limiting process $\Gb_{\ltchat}$.
+The remaining columns show the simulated covariances of the process $\alpha_n$ on the basis of $5 \cdot10^5$ simulation runs, with a sample size of $n=1000$ and the parameter $k$ chosen as $50$.
+This choice is motivated by the left panel of Figure~\ref{pic:cov}, which plots the sum of the squared bias, the variance, and the mean squared error (MSE) of the estimators $\ltchat(\mathrm{e}^{\mathrm{i}\ell\uppi/4})$ for $\ltc(\mathrm{e}^{\mathrm{i}\ell \uppi/4})$ ($\ell=1,2,3$).
+The MSE is minimized for values of $k$ in a neighborhood of the point $50$.
+Note also that the literature provides several data-adaptive proposals for the choice of the parameter $k$ (see, e.g., Drees and Kaufmann \cite{dreekauf1998} oder Gomes and Oliveira~\cite{gomeoliv2001}) in the univariate context.

-Table \ref{tab:covtc1} now serves as a benchmark for the multiplier bootstrap approximations of the covariances stated in Table \ref{tab:covtc2}, where we investigate the quality of the approximation by various bootstrap methods.
-The distribution of the multipliers in the $dm$ and $pdm$ bootstrap procedure has been chosen according to \cite{buecdett2010} as $\Prob(\xi=0)=\Prob(\xi=2)=0.5$, such that $\mu=\tau=1$.
-For the sake of completeness we also investigate the resampling bootstrap considered in \cite{pengqi2008} [which is hereafter denoted by $\alpha_n^{res}$].
-The estimated covariances given in the first part (lines 3--5) of Table \ref{tab:covtc2} have been calculated by $1000$ simulation runs, where in each run the covariance is estimated on the basis of $B=500$ bootstrap replications.
-The second part (lines 6--8) of Table \ref{tab:covtc2} shows the corresponding mean squared error.
+The data in Table~\ref{tab:covtc1} serve as a benchmark for the multiplier bootstrap approximations of the covariances stated in Table \ref{tab:covtc2}, where we investigate the quality of the approximation by various bootstrap methods.
+The distribution of the multipliers in the $\mathit{dm}$ and $\mathit{pdm}$ bootstrap procedures was chosen according to B{\"{u}}cher and Dette \cite{buecdett2010} as $\Prob(\xi=0)= \Prob (\xi=2)=0.5$, such that $\mu=\allowbreak\tau=1$.
+For the sake of completeness, we also investigate the resampling bootstrap considered in Peng and Qi \cite{pengqi2008}, hereinafter denoted by $\alpha_n^{\mathit{res}}$.
+The estimated covariances given in the first part (rows 3--5) of Table~\ref{tab:covtc2} were calculated by $1000$ simulation runs, where in each run the covariance is estimated on the basis of $B=500$ bootstrap replications.
+The second part (rows 6--8) of Table~\ref{tab:covtc2} shows the corresponding MSE.